hashicorp/vault/website/source/intro/getting-started/dynamic-secrets.html.md

 operations within AWS.
 You can verify they work, if you want.
 Also notice that these keys are new, they're not the keys you entered earlier.

-The `vault_id` above is a special ID used for Vault for renewal, revocation, etc. Copy and save your Vault ID now.
+The `lease_id` above is a special ID used for Vault for renewal, revocation, etc. Copy and save your Lease ID now.

 ## Revoking the Secret